RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-04-23-F1_follow_line_dqn_refinement.md

   - Moreover, the stop condition dilemma arises again if we are forced to use the 5 points in the reward.
 Should we stop when we lose all the points on the image or just the closest ones?
 In our test we decided to be coherent and stop the simulation when all the points are too far from the center of the image
+- Making a reward function with contradictory factors make the training to converge slower.
+It took 6 hours instead of 4.

 ### Rewarding all points